 SCUBAnauts International, America’s next generation of explorers, embarked on a 10-day expedition to Hawaii involving a 1,800-ft descent in a Pisces deep sea submersible that included the exploration of a Japanese midget submarine, the first vessel sunk on December 7, 1941, a mountain climb of 13,786 feet to the summit of the tallest mountain on earth “from base to peak,” Mauna Kea, and the unfurling of the ODC mission banner on the Space Shuttle, Endeavor (STS-123) , by mission commander, Dominic Gorie, in March 2008.

 SNI has grown considerably in the Tampa Bay area, has received favorable notoriety nationally, and has been very successful in preparing and assisting participating youth through leadership opportunities producing successful citizens and leaders of tomorrow.
-SCUBAnauts operates three chapters in the Tampa Bay area in Tarpon Springs (Est. 2008), St. Petersburg (Est. 2010), and Tampa (Est. 2014), but the close proximity of chapters gives improved collaboration with local scientist and diving professionals.
+SCUBAnauts operates four chapters in the Tampa Bay area in Tarpon Springs (Est. 2008), St. Petersburg (Est. 2010), Tampa (Est. 2014), and Sarasota (Est. 2017), but the close proximity of chapters gives improved collaboration with local scientist and diving professionals.

 SNI looks forward to the challenge of increasing the opportunity for young explorers and leaders of tomorrow.
 These challenges are met by enlisting new members, recruiting top notch mentors, and continuing to establish new SNI Chapters nationwide and internationally.